ankurk91/electron-update-notifier/README.md

 checkForUpdates({
     // options
-    silent: false, // Warn about network faluires and notify when there is no updates })
+    silent: false, // Warn about network failures and notify when there is no updates })
 ```